brousalis/brousalis.com/source/_posts/2012-07-08-jekyll-category-list-plugin.markdown

 categories: ruby
 ---

 <a href="http://github.com/mojombo/jekyll">Jekyll</a> is a static site generator written in Ruby.
-It is a very flexible solution for blogging that is much more lightweight that something like Wordpress.
+It is a very flexible solution for maintaining a blog that is much more lightweight than a framework like Wordpress.

 In order to get the category list you see on the left to work, I had to write a custom Jekyll plugin.
 The animations are done by CSS3 transitions.
 I've created a repo on Github for the plugin.